Are Brilliant Earth Diamonds Worth the Higher Price?

 As a matter of fact, diamond shipments are subject to the same type of scrutiny as other monetary instruments.
 On that note, every member of the diamond industry is well acquainted with the U.S. Department of Treasury Financial Crimes Enforcement Network (FINCEN).
 In the event that you want to know more about it, here's a bit of light reading for you:

 As stated previously, you really don't need to be concerned about conflict diamonds when buying online from legitimate sources.
 Although that may be true, I've got friends who like to debate such things to the ends of the earth.
 With that in mind, the answer largely depends on how you personally define the nature of conflict-free.

 Arguably, that is because every natural resource is subject to the influence of a handful of corrupt individuals.
-As a matter of fact, even conflict-free Canadian diamonds might not actually be conflict-free.
+As a matter of fact, even conflict-free Canadian diamonds might not actually be ethical.
 As an illustration of that fact, just look at the monetary driven disputes between aboriginal tribes, diamond companies, and government.

 In an effort to support the provisions of the Kimberley Process, the WDC proposed this system of warranties:

 “The diamonds herein invoiced have been purchased from legitimate sources not involved in funding conflict and in compliance with United Nations resolutions.
 The seller hereby guarantees that these diamonds are conflict free, based on personal knowledge and/or written guarantees provided by the supplier of these diamonds.”

 In the first place, buyers and sellers of both rough and polished diamonds must make this statement on their invoices.
 In addition, it's worth noting that this statement goes beyond the effects upon the government: